OmarIsmailAbdelrahman/MTC-Competiton/README.md

 ### 3. KenLM N-gram
 - Created multiple n-grams (3 to 6) using the train/adapt dataset, resulting in small output changes.
-- Constructed n-grams using the Egyptian Datasets Collection (2.5 million rows), improving performance slightly from 13% to 11% WER.
+- Constructed n-grams using the Egyptian Datasets Collection (2.5 million rows), improving performance slightly.

 ### 4. Knowledge Distillation Model
 - Attempted knowledge distillation with Wav2Vec2 and NeMo but failed due to mismatched decoder lengths.